 - You have been exempted from the requirement to hold a temporary residence permit.

 How long is my permit valid for?Once you have been granted permanent residence, you need never to apply again.
 However, you must take up residence in South Africa within a year of being granted permanent residence.
-Source: SAinfo reporter and the Department of Home Affairs Reviewed: 18 February 2013
+SAinfo reporter, incorporating information from the Department of Home Affairs Reviewed: March 2014